 Oklahoma officials suspended after getting caught on tape making racist comments, threats to journalists

-Three officials from McCurtain County, Okla. have been suspended after making racist comments and threats to journalists in leaked audio.
+Three officials from McCurtain County, Oklahoma, have been suspended after making racist comments and threats to journalists in leaked audio.

-The Oklahoma Sheriffs’ Association told News 9 that McCurtain County sheriff Kevin Clardy, captain Alicia Manning and jail administrator Larry Hendrix were suspended after a unanimous vote at an emergency meeting Tuesday morning.
+The Oklahoma Sheriffs’ Association told News 9 that McCurtain County Sheriff Kevin Clardy, Capt.
+Alicia Manning and jail administrator Larry Hendrix were suspended after a unanimous vote at an emergency meeting Tuesday morning.

 It’s unknown what consequences District 2 commissioner Mark Jennings, who also was caught on tape, will face.